 CSR Aisin Group Principles of Corporate Behavior

-Rooted in our belief in "Quality first," we, the Aisin group of companies strive to actively contribute to the creation of a sustainable society and environment through our business activities in each country and territory in which we operate.
+Rooted in our belief in "Quality Supremacy," we, the Aisin group of companies strive to actively contribute to the creation of a sustainable society and environment through our business activities in each country and territory in which we operate.
 To this end, in accordance with the following seven principles, irrespective of the location, we respect human rights, abide by the letter and spirit of all applicable laws, rules and regulations, and act in a sincere and socially responsible manner

 - (Safety and Quality)